 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

-2) At the posted coordinates, you should find a camoed preform ziptied to the bush.
-Use extreme stealth.
+At the posted coordinates, you should find a preform under the SW corner of the shack.

 In January of 2008, dhbaird placed this vacation cache* on Orient Beach and a little later was adopted by RetiredGuy.
 At the time, it was placed under the front steps of a famous restaurant called Baywatch or more affectionately Andy and Cheryl’s.